abrokecube/ravenfall-middleman/README.md

 - **disableTimeout**: Set to `true` to completely disable the timeout feature (keep connections open indefinitely).
 - **defaultTimeoutSeconds**: The default time (in seconds) to keep the connection open after receiving a message with a known identifier.
 - **noIdentifierTimeoutSeconds**: The time (in seconds) to keep the connection open after receiving a message *without* an identifier.
-- **identifier_timeouts**: A map of specific timeouts for specific message identifiers.
+- **identifierTimeouts**: A map of specific timeouts for specific message identifiers.
 For example, `"island_info": 30` keeps the connection open for 30 seconds after receiving an "island_info" message.

 When a message is received, the connection's expiry time is extended based on these rules.
 If the timer expires, the Middleman closes the connection to the server (but keeps the client connection open, ready to reconnect when the client sends a new message).